 Part 2 Consideration of registration applications

 - 48. Factors to be taken into account by the issuing authority when considering a registration application - 49.
 Decision on a registration application and issuance of the registration - 50.
-Circumstances in which registration must be refused
+Refusal of a registration

 Part 3 Issuing of registration certificates